What is a Rubric?

 Note the following when developing rubrics for program assessment:

 - Rubrics must align with program goal/student learning outcome (s) and measures.

 - The description terminology for each analytic rubric should be non-subjective and be based on objective terms to say what the student work at the “capstone” or “milestone”, level contains, see example below from AAC&U.

 - The performance scale should be first determined to specify how many levels the scale would consist of, i.e. 1-3, 1-4 or 1-5 and define it.
 The rubric scale for program assessment should not be defined in terms of classroom or course grading such as good, poor, excellent, etc. rather in terms of performance assessment terms i.e. advanced, proficient, basic, beginning, or capstone, milestone, benchmark, etc.

 - Expectations of student work are stated explicitly

 - Faculty awareness on how students’ progress through various performance levels

 - Shared expectations across program/department faculty

-- States areas of strengths and weaknesses at aggregate level
+- Helps identify areas of strengths and weakness

 Banta, Trudy W., and Catherine A. Palomba.
 Assessment Essentials, John Wiley & Sons, Incorporated, 2014.
 ProQuest Ebook Central, https://ebookcentral.proquest.com/lib/yorkcol-ebooks/detail.action?docID=1782543.